OAF Tutorial for Beginners

 1. Only One Application developer has to develop the complete component

 2. Application developer has to concentrate on Business Logic, Database Transactions Logic as well as Presentation Logic.

 3. Application Developer Must have the Multiple Skills

 4. Development Time is more

-5. Lot of confusion with Business Logic, Database Transactions Logic and Presentation Logic since they are being developed as single component.
+5. Lot of confusion with Business Logic, Database Transactions Logic, and Presentation Logic since they are being developed as a single components.